frontend-fun/react-hooks-typescript-tome/docs/4-state/state.md

 How does this magic work?
 You can watch a longer explanation [here](https://www.youtube.com/watch?v=1VVfMVQabx0), but basically the idea is the "Hooks" are just being stored in an array that lives outside of the Component Function.
 Even though the Component Function's execution may end, that same array will be available in the Component Function's next execution.
 This is why we must never put `useState` inside of conditional statements, loops, or other complex control flow - we need to call `useState` in the same order every time, so that each piece of the State matches between renders.

 If that was all too confusing, then here's the bottom line: if you want State in your application, you need to create a Hook using `useState`.

+# State Type Examples

+Let's run through some examples of different types of State.

 ## Boolean State: Show/Hide Example